ciwolsey/arp-scan/README.md

 ## Label Lookup

 The scanner supports mapping MAC addresses to custom labels using a `labels.txt` file.
 When enabled with the `-l` or `--lookup` option, the scanner will read MAC address to label mappings and include them in the output.
+If the file doesn't exist, the scanner will continue running with the default output format.

 ### Label File Format